Ho Chi Minh

 Cooking Classes: Participate in hands-on classes to learn how to prepare traditional Vietnamese dishes, often starting with a market visit to select fresh ingredients.

-Tet Nguyen Dan (Lunar New Year): The most significant Vietnamese holiday, celebrated in late January or early February, featuring street parades, lion dances, and family gatherings.
+Tet Nguyen Dan (Lunar New Year): Vietnam's biggest celebration, happening in January or February.
+The city comes alive with parades, lion dances, and everyone visiting family.

 Mid-Autumn Festival: Held in September, this festival is marked by lantern processions, lion dances, and mooncake feasts, celebrating the harvest and family unity.